Linsanity81/InverseTiling/README.md

 We implemented our computational approach in C++ and `libigl` [Jacobson et al. 2018] on a desktop computer with 3.6 GHz 8-Core Intel processor and 16 GB RAM.
 If you have any problems when using this code, you can contact me any time through 1998rlchen@gmail.com.

+If you make use of this repo in your scientific work, please cite our paper.
+For your convenience, you can use the following bibtex snippet:

+    @inproceedings {Chen-2025-InverseTiling,
+    author   = {Rulin Chen and Xuyang Ma and Praveer Tewari and Chi-Wing Fu and Peng Song}, title    = {Inverse Tiling of 2D Finite Domains}, booktitle  = {SIGGRAPH Asia Conference Papers},
+    year     = {2025}}

 ## Code Installation <a name = "getting_started"></a>
 First, clone the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should work automatically.